-Many standard turbidity barriers are designed for depths of ten meters or less.
-However deep water curtains are custom designed to effectively withstand the conditions of depths beyond ten meters.
+Many standard turbidity barriers are appropriate for depths of ten meters or less.
+However, the custom design of deep water curtains effectively withstands the conditions of depths beyond ten meters.

 Moon Pool Curtains

 A moon pool, also known as a wet dock, is an underwater opening in a marine platform or drilling vessel.
 The custom barriers used for moon pools are often designed in collaboration with the contractor.
-Hung from the marine platforms, moon pool curtains are configured to completely enclose a dredge site creating a containment cell.
+Hung from the marine platforms, the configuration of moon pool curtains completely encloses a dredge site, creating a containment cell.